nalithephavong/manage_orders_sample_app/README.md

 - Installation of a third-party database is not required.
 Data is stored in a local object on the Express server.
 - Simple interface design: column sorting, intuitive buttons, and paging.

+For more information on how to build the Express backend, check out my blog post: [Everywhen Software Blog](https://www.everywhensoftware.com/blog/2023-09-01-Simple-Express/)

 # Getting Started